equirino/Covid-SIR-D-Extended-Model/README.md

 Link to the Google Colab notebook: https://colab.research.google.com/drive/1onlKIiukFpGHxqAsZTydACOeTLZE8RYJ

-Collaborative Project as part of the Advanced Physics Lab Course in UCSB.
+Collaborative Project as part of the Advanced Physics Lab Course in the University of California, Santa Barbara.